Needed Medical Experiments

 Some of my observations :

-Enough of this introduction.
-Here follows a list of suggested medical experiments to answer long existing health controversies.
+Below is the start of a list of proposed medical experiments to answer long existing health controversies.

 As I indicated above, any clinical studies on large patient/subject populations should be designed to filter out 'subjects' who have ill-health indicators that would almost certainly cloud the eventual results or cause fact-based questioning of the conclusions of the large clinical study.